benckrick/benckrick.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---
-WEBSITE UNDER CONSTRUCTION

-I am a PhD Candidate in Political Science at [Duke University](https://polisci.duke.edu/) studying Security, Peace, and Conflict (IR) and Political Methodology.
-I hold an MS in Political Science from the University of Utah and a BA in Middle East Studies/Arabic from the University of Arkansas.
-My research explores state transitions from political instability, with a focus on forced migrant return dynamics and authoritarian nostalgia, particularly in the Middle East.
-I use observational and causal inference methods, integrating fieldwork, surveys, and qualitative interviews, with active projects on Iraq and Afghanistan.
+I am a PhD Candidate in the [Political Science Department](https://polisci.duke.edu/) at Duke University.
+I study topics at the nexus of International Relations and Comparative Politics.
+My research explores state transitions from political instability, with a focus on forced migration and authoritarian nostalgia, particularly in the Middle East.
+I rely on causal inference methods, integrating original data with fieldwork and qualitative interviews.
+I hold a MS in Political Science from the University of Utah and a BA in Middle East Studies/Arabic from the University of Arkansas.